Control Room APIs

 - User experience: Deprecated API versions contain confusing or redundant endpoints that can make it difficult for users to navigate.

-From the deprecation announcement, an API is available for at least one year (four releases) to provide you with sufficient time to move to the newer version.
+APIs will be supported for a minimum period of 2 years.
+After 2 years, an API deprecation may be announced with the API being available for at least one more year (four releases) to provide you with sufficient time to move to the newer version.